Switching Diodes Basics: Working, Types and Circuit Analysis

 Ⅰ Introduction

-Switching Diodes are a type of semiconductor diode.
-They are specially designed and manufactured for "on" and "off" on a circuit.
-As the name suggests, it refers to a diode with a switching function.
-This diode has the performance of passing current (ON) when voltage is applied in the forward direction and stopping (OFF) current when the voltage is applied in the reverse direction.
-Compared with other diodes, the reverse recovery time (trr) is short, that is, the time that the switching diode takes from the on-state to the fully off-state is short.
-Common Switching Diodes have 2AK, 2DK, and other series, mainly used in electronic computers, pulses, and switching circuits.
+Switching diodes are a type of semiconductor diode specially designed and manufactured for "on" and "off" operations in electronic circuits.
+As the name suggests, these diodes have switching functionality, allowing them to pass current (ON state) when voltage is applied in the forward direction and block current (OFF state) when voltage is applied in the reverse direction.
+Compared with other diodes, switching diodes feature a significantly shorter reverse recovery time (trr), which is the time required for the diode to transition from the on-state to the fully off-state.

-When the semiconductor diode is turned on, it is equivalent to the switch being closed (the circuit is turned on).
-When it is turned off, it is equivalent to the switch being opened (the circuit is turned off).
-Due to the unidirectional conduction characteristics of semiconductor diodes, the PN junction is turned on under positive bias, and the resistance in the on-state is very small, about tens to hundreds of ohms; under reverse bias, it is turned off, and its resistance is very large.
-The general silicon diode is above 10MΩ, and the germanium tube also has tens of thousands of ohms to hundreds of thousands of ohms.
-Using this feature, the diode will play a role in controlling the current on or off in the circuit, making it an ideal electronic switch.
+When a semiconductor diode is turned on, it is equivalent to a closed switch (circuit is conducting).
+When it is turned off, it is equivalent to an open switch (circuit is disconnected).
+Due to the unidirectional conduction characteristics of semiconductor diodes, the PN junction conducts under forward bias, with an on-state resistance typically ranging from tens to hundreds of ohms.
+Under reverse bias, the diode is cut off, exhibiting very high resistance—generally above 10MΩ for silicon diodes and tens of thousands to hundreds of thousands of ohms for germanium diodes.
+Using this characteristic, the diode controls current flow in the circuit, making it an ideal electronic switch.

 Switching diode structure

-The above description applies to any ordinary diode or the principle of the diode itself.
-But for switching diodes, the most important feature is the performance at high frequencies.
-Under high-frequency conditions, the barrier capacitance of the diode exhibits extremely low impedance and is connected in parallel with the diode.
-When the capacitance of this barrier capacitor reaches a certain level, it will seriously affect the switching performance of the diode.
-Under extreme conditions, the diode will be short-circuited.
-High-frequency current no longer passes through the diode, but directly bypasses the barrier capacitance, and the diode fails.
-The barrier capacitance of the switching diode is generally very small, which is equivalent to blocking the path of the barrier capacitance, which achieves the effect of maintaining good unidirectional conductivity under high frequency.
+The above description applies to any ordinary diode or the fundamental principle of diodes.
+However, for switching diodes, the most important feature is their performance at high frequencies.
+Under high-frequency conditions, the junction capacitance (also called barrier capacitance) of the diode exhibits extremely low impedance and is connected in parallel with the diode.
+When this junction capacitance reaches a certain level, it can seriously affect the switching performance of the diode.
+Under extreme conditions, the diode may effectively be short-circuited, with high-frequency current bypassing the diode directly through the junction capacitance, causing the diode to fail.

 Schematic diagram of switching diodes

-The switching diode has the characteristics of fast switching speed, small size, long life, and high reliability.
-It is widely used in switching circuits, detection circuits, high-frequency and pulse rectification circuits, and automatic control circuits of electronic equipment.
+Switching diodes exhibit characteristics of fast switching speed, small size, long operational life, and high reliability.
+They are widely used in switching circuits, detection circuits, high-frequency and pulse rectification circuits, and automatic control circuits in electronic equipment.
+Modern applications also include transient voltage suppressors, diode logic gates, and signal routing in wireless communication systems.

-(3) Switching time.
-The sum of turn-on time and reverse recovery time is called switching time.
-The shorter this time, the better.
+(3) Switching time: The sum of turn-on time and reverse recovery time.
+Shorter times indicate better overall switching performance.

 Ⅳ Types of Switching Diodes

-Switching diodes are divided into ordinary switching diodes, high-speed switching diodes, ultra-high-speed switching diodes, low-power switching diodes, high back-pressure switching diodes, silicon voltage switching diodes, and so on.
-The package form of the switching diode includes a plastic package and a surface package.
-Switching diode shape
+Switching diodes are classified into several categories: ordinary switching diodes, high-speed switching diodes, ultra-high-speed switching diodes, low-power switching diodes, high back-pressure switching diodes, and silicon voltage switching diodes.
+The package forms of switching diodes include traditional plastic packages and modern surface-mount packages (SMD/SMT), which have become increasingly popular due to their space efficiency and compatibility with automated assembly processes.

 Switching diode shape